HR-6751-119

 What it does

-This bill would repeal the Authorization for Use of Military Force (AUMF) that Congress passed on September 18, 2001, following the September 11 attacks.
-The repeal would take effect 240 days after the bill is signed into law.
-The 2001 AUMF currently authorizes the President to use military force against those responsible for the 9/11 attacks and any associated forces.
+This bill would repeal the Authorization for Use of Military Force (AUMF) passed on September 18, 2001 (Public Law 107-40), which authorized the President to use military force against those responsible for the September 11 attacks.
+The repeal would take effect 240 days after enactment, giving the executive branch a transition window.
+No replacement authorization is included in the bill.

 Who benefits